 The fruit is a 1 1/2 inch long cluster of tiny berry-like structures; ripe fruit range from almost white to dark purple.

 Cultivars and their differences

-Stribling (Morus alba 'Stribling'): A male (fruitless) cultivar.
+Stribling white mulberry (Morus alba 'Stribling'): A male (fruitless) cultivar.
 Very cold hardy and fast growing.